 By Carly Sisson

-Click on the image below to see an exclusive video of the fire:
+Click below to see a video of the offloading.